IPlayKindred/HmHm-design-doc/map making plan.md

 8. rush the terrain filling process, which leaves jagged edges and awful topology.
 9. skipping the blockout phase.
 10. not using reference or concept art for the blockout phase.
-11. utilize the verticality of the setting as much as possible, the more vertical the setting looks, the more roads should utilize that.
+11. not utilizing the verticality of the setting as much as possible, the more vertical the setting looks, the more roads should utilize that.

 ---

 ### GET REFERENCES

-in the triple digits, the more, the better organized the better.
+the more, the better organized, the better.

 ---